 While companies obviously need to address the critical negative statistic from the study above, it’s important to proactively create your own focus so you minimize the stress of straddling two worlds—staying engaged on the job while actively seeking to go.
 Actively engaging will keep you energized and focused on the benefits necessary for your future.
 Otherwise, passive disengagement leads to lethargy and depression, neither of which benefit you in a job search or new career development.

-Instead of acting out, burning bridges, or ignoring how unhappy you are, seek expert Career Coaching to help you stay engaged and make wise decisions about a career step or transition.
+There is another way for career success: Instead of acting out, burning bridges, or ignoring how unhappy you are, seek expert Career Coaching to help you stay engaged and make wise decisions about a career step or transition.

 Ways to Focus, Stay Engaged and Develop Your Skills Until You Leave Your Job